American Werewolf in London (1981)

 Poltergeist (1982)

-Steven Spielberg created what had to one of the best Ghost Stories of the 80's.
-Making use of state of the art special effects and the acting talents of Craig T Nelson and JoBeth Williams we are presented one of the most frightening PG movies ever made.
-Surprisingly there is not blood or gore, an ironic note to Director Tobe Hooper, best known for directing The Texas Chainsaw Massacre.
+Steven Spielberg created what had to be one of the best Ghost Stories of the 1980s.
+Using state-of-the-art special effects and the acting talents of Craig T Nelson and JoBeth Williams, we are presented with one of the most frightening PG movies ever made.
+Surprisingly, there is no blood or gore, an ironic note to Director Tobe Hooper, who is best known for directing The Texas Chainsaw Massacre.

 Phenomena (1984)

 Dario Argento presents yet another of his unique and stylish horror movies.
-Jennifer Connelly plays an American, who is attending a prestigious Swiss boarding school and discovers that a vicious killer is preying on her classmates.
-We discover that she has a unique gift, a psychic link to insects that she uses to help track the killer down.
+Jennifer Connelly plays an American attending a prestigious Swiss boarding school who discovers that a vicious killer is preying on her classmates.
+We find out that she has a unique gift, a psychic link to insects, that she uses to help track the killer down.

 Re-Animator (1985)